Egupta21/ECE-LAB-1/README.md

 ## VII: Conclusions and Comments

-From the observations made from the theoretical data and the Experimental data and how they relate with each other is is safe to say that the results of this lab could be predicted and in fact were predicted and correct.
+From the observations made from the theoretical data and the experimental data and how they relate with each other, it is safe to say that the results of this lab could be predicted and in fact were predicted and correct.
 It is safe to say that when using resisitors the color bands can be used to calculate the resistors value for projects, but it would still be recommended to use a multimeter in cases where accuracy is crucial.
 We are also able to conclude that the potentiometer is functional and works as desired.
 The experimental data for the potentiometer too matches the experimental data.
 Through the experiment it was confirmed that what was thought in class about resistors and potentiometers was indeed correct because it matched the experimental data.

 &nbsp;